jacobwconklin/stselab-game-backend/README.md

 https://stse-backend.azurewebsites.net/

 ## Running Locally
+Create a python virtual environment with python -m venv .venv

+Activate and use that environment with source .venv/Scripts/activate

+Install all requirements with
+pip install -r requirements.txt

+Then just make sure to source the environment again whenever returning.
 To run locally and update whenever changes are saved run the command: flask --app app.py --debug run